gordonbrander/spellcaster/README.md

 const viewTitle = title => h('h1', {className: 'title'}, text(title))
 ```

-Easy!
+Simple!

 Here's a more complex example, with some dynamic properties.
+Instead of passing an object, we'll pass a function that returns an object.
+This function is evaluated within a reactive scope, so signals accessed within it will cause the function to be automatically re-evaluated when changes occur.

 ```js
 const viewModal = (isHidden, content) => h(